epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 Transfer learning dominates the machine learning today.
 CV mostly benefit from supervised learning and transfer the features learned to similar tasks.
 NLP on the other hands benefit more from self-supervised learning.
 These pre-trained models show incredible performances in many tasks, such as Bert, GPT-2.

-## Federated Learning

-Federated learning can train the model without upload the data to a single machine and keeps the data at local machine.

 # Data pre-processing